Ideally suited for Years 9,10 or 11

 Interested in booking this performance?

-If you are interested in booking this performance, would like more information or would like to come and see the show at one of our schools, please contact firstname.lastname@example.org or 0207 793 0040.
+If you are interested in booking this performance or would like more information, please contact email@example.com or 0207 793 0040.